-- 5 Press to stop both timers. - Select an option: - To reset both timers, press . - To save the stopwatch time as an activity, press , and select Save Activity. - To reset the timers and exit the stopwatch, press •, and select Done. - To review the lap timers, press , and select Review.
-NOTE: The Review option only appears if there have been multiple laps. - To return to the watch face without resetting the timers, press •, and select Go to Watchface. - To enable or disable lap recording, press •, and select Lap Key.
+Press to stop both timers.
+Select an option:

+6 To reset both timers, press .

+To save the stopwatch time as an activity, press , and select Save Activity.

+To reset the timers and exit the stopwatch, press , and select Done.

+To review the lap timers, press , and select Review .

+NOTE: The Review option only appears if there have been multiple laps.

+• To return to the watch face without resetting the timers, press • , and select Go to Watchface .

+• To enable or disable lap recording, press • , and select Lap Key.

-Adding Alternate Time Zones
+Α dding Alternate Time Zones

-You can display the current time of day in additional time zones.
+ou can display the current time of day in additional time zones.

-- Select an option:
+1 Select an option:

-- From the watch face, hold •
+From the watch face, hold •

-- From the watch face, press
+• From the watch face, press .

-- Hold .
+• Hold .

-TIP: You can also view your alternate time zones in the glances list (Customizing the Glances List, page 59).
+TIP: You can also view your alternate time zones in the glances list (Customizing the Glances List, page 58).

-- 2 Select Clocks > Alt.
+Select Clocks > Alt.
 Time Zones > Add.

-- 3 Press \bullet or \bullet to highlight a region, and press \bigcirc to select it.
+3 Press or to highlight a region, and press to select it.

-- 4 Select a time zone.
+4 Select a time zone.

-Editing an Alternate Time Zone
+E diting an Alternate Time Zone

-- Select an option:
+1 Select an option:

-- From the watch face, hold •
+From the watch face, hold .

-- From the watch face, press
+From the watch face, press .

-- Hold .
+• Hold .

-TIP: You can also view your alternate time zones in the glances list (Customizing the Glances List, page 59).
+TIP: You can also view your alternate time zones in the glances list (Customizing the Glances List, page 58).

-- 2 Select Clocks > Alt.
-Time Zones. - 3 Select a time zone.
+2 Select Clocks > Alt.
+Time Zones.

+3 Select a time zone.

 4 Press .

-- 5 Select an option: - To set the time zone to display on the glances list, select Set as Favorite. - To enter a custom name for the time zone, select Rename. - To enter a custom abbreviation for the time zone, select Abbreviate. - To change the time zone, select Change Zone. - To delete the time zone, select Delete.
+5 Select an option:

+To set the time zone to display on the glances list, select Set as Favorite .
+To enter a custom name for the time zone select Pename .
-Adding a Countdown Event

-Select an option:

-- From the watch face, hold • - From the watch face, press

-• Hold

-TIP: You can also view your countdown events in the glances list (Customizing the Glances List, page 59).

-- 2 Select Clocks > Countdowns > Add.

-- 3 Enter a name.

-- 4 Select a year, month, and day.

-- 5 Select an option:

-- Select All Day.

-- · Select Specific Time, and enter a time.

-- 6 Select an icon.

-Editing a Countdown Event

-- Select an option:

-- From the watch face, hold •

-- From the watch face, press

-- Hold

-TIP: You can also view your countdown events in the glances list (Customizing the Glances List, page 59).

-- 2 Select Clocks > Countdowns.

-- 3 Select a countdown event.

-- 4 Press 💭, and select Set as Favorite to show the countdown event in the glances list (optional).

-- 5 Press , and select Edit Countdown.

-- 6 Select an option to edit:

-- To rename the event, select Name.

-- To change the date, select Date.
+To enter a custom name for the time zone, select Rename.
+To enter a custom abbreviation for the time zone, select Abbreviate.

-- To change the time, select Time.
+To change the time zone, select Change Zone.

+76 Clocks

-- To change the event type, select Type.
+• To delete the time zone, select Delete.

+Adding a Countdown Event Select an option: • From the watch face, hold • From the watch face, press • Hold TIP: You can also view your countdown events in the glances list (Customizing the Glances List, page 58).
+2 Select Clocks > Countdowns > Add.
+3 Enter a name.
+4 Select a year, month, and day.
+5 Select an option: · Select All Day. · Select Specific Time, and enter a time.
+6 Select an icon.
+Editing a Countdown Event Select an option: • From the watch face, hold • .
+From the watch face, press • Hold TIP: You can also view your countdown events in the glances list (Customizing the Glances List, page 58).
+2 Select Clocks > Countdowns.
+3 Select a countdown event.
+Press , and select Set as Favorite to show the countdown event in the glances list (optional).
+Press , and select Edit Countdown.
+6 Select an option to edit: · To rename the event, select Name. · To change the date, select Date. · To change the time, select Time. • To change the event type, select Type. · To add an abbreviated name for the event, select Abbreviation.

-- To add an abbreviated name for the event, select Abbreviation.
+· To add event reminders, select Reminders.

-- To add an event location, select Location.
+To add an event location, select Location.

-- To add event reminders, select Reminders.

-- · To repeat the event every year, select Repeat Annually.

-- To remove the event, select Delete Countdown.
+- · To repeat the event every year, select Repeat Annually. - · To remove the event, select Delete Countdown.